 Applicants must present, at either the Senior Secondary School or University level, courses in Cell Biology, Introductory Chemistry, English, and Mathematics.
+Completion of the Personal Statement of Experience (PSE) is mandatory.
 A minimum grade of 75% (or equivalent) in Senior Secondary School English Literature (not English Language) or a 60% in a University English Literature course is required for admission consideration.